A rotating knob form input with scaling, ticks, units and formatted output display.

 Value at upper limit of fader.
 Will interpret string values with recognised

-units, eg. "0dB"
+units, eg. "0dB" or "200Hz", or numbers.

-scale ="linear"
+law ="linear"

 A space or comma separated list of values at which to display tick marks.
 Values may be listed with or without units, eg: